 1. Process Automation is Key.

-Additionally, oftentimes when particular risk management assessments and task processing becomes automated, the likelihood of error decreases as the human element is removed from the equation.
+Additionally, when particular risk management assessments and task processing become automated, the likelihood of error decreases as the human element is removed from the equation.
 Not only will these processes then be less labor-intensive, but they will also be more accurate.

 Another positive aspect of automation is when risk assessment, task processing, and workflows become more automated, scaling is much easier.
 As a company grows, so does its IT infrastructure, workforce, and its scope of compliance.
 If automation is being fully utilized, it is much easier to adjust.